Tagging pages allows you to view page traffic and understand the flow and behavior of your mobile users.

 I can’t tag some of the features in my application.
 What do I do?

 We’re constantly working on identifying as many mobile element types as possible.
-In iOS SDK 2.6 we've added support for gestures, if you have elements you couldn't tag we suggest updating the relevant page with SDK 2.6.
+In iOS SDK 2.6 we've added support for gestures, if you have elements you couldn't tag we suggest updating the relevant page with SDK out latest SDK.
 If you’re unable to tag and get analytics for any of your mobile features, please contact our support.
 A possible workaround is either adding an accessibility label or adding Track Events for those features to collect that data.

 How are advanced tagging rules relevant for my React Native applications?